Machu Picchu Travel Guide

 Stairway of Fountains

 The Inca built a system of canals to carry water to the city’s agricultural and urban sectors using water from natural rain-fed springs on the north face of Machu Picchu Mountain.
 At the centerpiece of their intricate hydraulic system is the “Stairway of Fountains” through which water continues to flow.
 These sixteen fountains are linked together by stone channels and cascade down the mountain.
-Machu Picchu is a city comprising over 170 buildings, more than 600 terraces, thousands of stone steps, temples, and 16 fountains.
+Machu Picchu is a city comprising over 170 buildings, more than 600 terraces, thousands of stone steps, temples and 16 fountains.

 Stairway of Fountains Machu Picchu Travel Guide